 - 1/2 cup (85g) chocolate chips or chunks

-- In a large bowl, sift together flour, cocoa powder, baking powder, and salt (or whisk well with a whisk).
+In a large bowl, sift together flour, cocoa powder, baking powder with a fine mesh strainer, and salt (or whisk well with a whisk).
 Set aside.

 In a separate medium bowl, whisk together egg and sugar until well combined.
 Add milk, oil (or melted butter), and vanilla extract.
-Pour the wet ingredients into the dry ingredients and stir just until combined and moistened.
+Pour the wet ingredients into the dry ingredients and stir just until combined and moistened using a rubber spatula or whisk.
 Do not over mix.
 Mix in chocolate chips or chunks.
-Set aside for 15 minutes.
+Set batter aside and make the chocolate sauce.

 Chocolate sauce: In a medium heatproof bowl, combine chocolate and heavy cream.
-Microwave in 20- to 30-second increments, mixing in between until chocolate is melted and mixture is smooth.
+Microwave in 20- to 30-second increments, mixing in between, until chocolate is melted and mixture is smooth.
+You can also melt the chocolate in a stainless steel bowl set over simmering water in a medium saucepain, creating a double boiler.
 Set aside while making the pancakes.
 I like to pour it over the pancakes while it’s warm.

-Heat a griddle or skillet over medium heat.
-Coat with cooking spray or oil.
+Cook the pancakes: Heat a griddle or skillet over medium heat.
+Coat with butter or oil.
 For each pancake, drop 1/4 cup of batter onto skillet.
 Cook 1-2 minutes, until surface of pancakes have some bubbles and the bottom appears to be done.
 Flip carefully and cook another 1-2 minutes.
-Transfer to a plate and cover loosely with aluminum foil to keep warm.
-Make sure to coat the skillet with oil before every pancake or batch of pancakes to prevent sticking.
+Transfer to a plate and if you want you can cover the plate loosely with aluminum foil to keep warm.
+Coat the skillet with butter or oil before every pancake or batch of pancakes to prevent sticking.

 Serve immediately with chocolate sauce (rewarm sauce in the microwave for a few seconds if needed).